 The nationwide poverty level is determined annually by the USCB and varies by the size of family and number of related children under 18 years of age.
 The 2021 USCB Poverty Threshold for an individual under the age of 65 is an annual income of \$14,097, and for a family of four it is an annual household income of \$27,949 (USCB 2022c).
 For the purposes of this assessment, low-income individuals are those whose annual household income is less than two times the poverty level.
 More encompassing than the base poverty level, this low-income threshold, also used by the EPA in their delineation of low-income populations, is an appropriate measure for environmental justice consideration because current poverty thresholds are often too low to adequately capture the populations adversely affected by low-income levels, especially in high-cost areas (EPA 2017).
-According to EPA, the effects of income on baseline health and other aspects of susceptibility are not limited to those below the poverty level also have worse health overall than those with higher incomes (Centers for Disease Control and Prevention 2011).
+According to EPA, the effects of income on baseline health and other aspects of susceptibility are not limited to those below the poverty thresholds.
+For example, populations having an income level from one to two times the poverty level also have worse health overall than those with higher incomes (Centers for Disease Control and Prevention 2011).
 A low-income environmental justice population exists if either of the following two conditions is met: